Gallery Key

 thumbs_nelson_c_6“Sold” Charcoal, Colored Pencil on Paper

-When I lived in Pennsylvania on a farm, it was devastating to see the sale of beautiful farmland for housing developments, golf courses, and other building.
-I once feared moving that far from my friends in the then “suburbs” of Lancaster, PA for fear I would live so far away and never see them.
+When I lived in Pennsylvania on a farm, it was devastating to see the sale of beautiful farmland for housing developments, golf courses, and other construction.
+I once feared moving that far from my friends in the then “suburbs” of Lancaster, PA, I would live so far away and never see them.
 Many years later, the suburbs had overtaken the farmland.
-This piece was a statement on the fate of so many farms nearly by that went the way of the bulldozer unless they were protected with a conservation easement.
+This piece was a statement on the fate of so many farms nearby that went the way of the bulldozer unless they were protected with a conservation easement.
 This particular farm was on a once rural road where I walked.

 thumbs_nelson_c_7“Murphy’s Hill” Oil on Paper Painting